 Material – The material that the jersey is made out is usually different.
 All the top brands have various levels of their polyester and polyester blend materials used for jerseys.
 The latest technologies that help with moisture wicking, compression bands, and ventilation areas used on the authentic jerseys while the replica will have a more standard material that is used for the entire jersey.

-Small Details – The authentic jersey frequently has some additional embellishments to speak to the history of the club and the pride in players wearing the jersey on the field.
-The inside of the back of the collar or a tab underneath the collar will sometimes have a motto or icon related to the club.
+Small Details – The authentic jersey frequently has some additional embellishments to speak to the history of the team and the pride in players wearing the jersey on the field.
+The inside of the back of the collar or a tab underneath the collar will sometimes have a motto or icon related to the team.
 The sleeve cuff, collar, waist, etc sometimes have an element that give the jersey a more refined look.
 And to give a final seal of approval the official tag is sometimes in a different color on the authentic jersey.

 We start with the overall cut of the jersey.
 As you can easily see, the authentic jersey has a more tailored look in varying degrees for each brand.